cloud-66-internal/help.cloud66.com/_rails/how-to-guides/scaling/mongo-replica-sets.md

 Once replication is enabled, this environment variable is populated:

-* MONGODB\_ADDRESSES

-`MONGODB_ADDRESSES` contains a comma separated list of all server names of the replica set.
-This usually looks like something like this:
+`MONGODB_ADDRESSES` which contains a comma separated list of all server names of the replica set.
+This usually looks something like this:

 ```
 lion.myapp.c66.me,tiger.myapp.c66.me